 It could be an incredibly high concentration of colleges and universities.
 It could be the little-big city feel.
-It could be the easy access to restaurants, bars, entertainment, and public transit.
+Maybe it’s the easy access to restaurants, bars, entertainment, and public transit.
 Whatever the reason, Boston has become a magnet for the Millennial generation, and we’re not surprised.
 Curious about what Millennials can do in Boston — or thinking about joining them in moving to New England’s coastal city?
 Here’s a guide to Boston for Millennials.

 Millennials make up a big part of the city

 As of 2018, adults ages 25 to 34 make up 23% of Bean Town’s population, and 15% of those folks moved to Boston within the last year — that’s second only to San Francisco.
 This means that it’s easy to tap into the youthful social scene, find like-minded friends and colleagues, and access events and activities targeted at the Millennial mindset.
 Boston’s arts and tech scenes are innovative, ever-evolving, and growing with the city itself — and since Millennials are moving to new places regularly, there is a constant infusion of fresh energy.

 The Foodies come to Boston — and your tastebuds will love it